Skip to content

 Brief summary

-This is a hybrid type I, factorial randomized controlled trial to test the comparative and combined effectiveness of contingency management (CM) alone or CM with motivational interviewing (MI) for optimizing entry or re-entry into the PrEP care continuum.
-A total of 400 participants will be randomized to CM (n = 200) or MI+CM (n = 200), all delivered via Telehealth.
-Monthly follow-up assessments will be completed over 12 months to examine differential effectiveness for the primary outcome - filling a PrEP prescription (verified using a digital photo or detectable tenofovir diphosphate).
-Secondary outcomes will include: self-reported PrEP clinical evaluation by a PrEP provider; self-reported meth and other substance use severity (ASSIST), and self-reported receptive and insertive condomless anal sex (CAS).
+This is a hybrid type I randomized controlled trial to test the effectiveness of contingency management (CM) alone versus CM with motivational interviewing (MI) for optimizing entry or re-entry into the HIV prevention or care continua.
+A total of 400 participants will be randomized to CM (n = 200) or MI+CM (n = 200), all delivered via telehealth.
+Monthly follow-up assessments will be completed over 12 months to examine effectiveness MI+CM for the primary outcome - filling a pre-exposure prophylaxis (PrEP) or anti-retroviral therapy (ART) prescription (verified using a digital photo).
+Secondary outcomes will include: self-reported PrEP or ART clinical evaluation by a provider; self-reported meth and other substance use severity (ASSIST), and self-reported receptive and insertive condomless anal sex (CAS).

 Interventions